 When you need to donate furniture there are many charitable organizations out there that need your support.
 As a writer for Furniture Fashion, we always talk about new products and create excitement about updating the look of your home.

-When you decide to get new furniture, what do you do with the old antique furniture?
+When you get new furniture, what do you do with the old antique furniture?
 One of the primary answers is to find a place that accepts furniture donations.

 I set out in this article to provide a list of potential charities for you to choose from.
-You may be able to find one that meets a passion area such as pets, kids, conservation, the homeless, etc.
+You may find one that meets a passion area such as pets, kids, conservation, the homeless, etc.

 Depending on your city each charity may not operate in that town.
-It may take a bit of searching on your part, but I am sure that there is a need out there for your old furniture.
+It may take a bit of searching but I am sure that there is a need out there for your old furniture.

 I sat on the board of a local charity for five years that helped adolescent teenagers with mental health problems, chemical dependency issues, and behavioral problems.

 One of the primary fundraisers was a garage sale that was held once a year.
-The organization collected goods for the sale and then used the proceeds to fund its expenses.
+The organization collected goods for the sale and then used the funds its expenses.

 Furniture provided for “big ticket” items where a fair amount of money could be obtained from the sale of a single item.
-Each donor received a donation receipt that could be used as a tax write-off.
+Each donor received a donation receipt that could a tax write-off.

-In these cases, both the donor and the charity benefited from the transaction.
-Some of the charities in this list may have a “garage sale” or “yard sale” as a fundraiser.
-It may require a phone call on your part to find out what events are held during the year to fundraise.
+In these cases, both the donor and the charity enjoyed the transaction.
+Some charities in this list may have a “garage sale” or “yard sale” as a fundraiser.
+It may require a phone call on your part to find out what events they hold during the year to fundraise.

-These charities are not listed in any particular order.
+We do not list these charities in any order.
 I have made the charity name into a link to their respective website where possible.
 Hopefully, by contacting one of these charities you can find a new home for your old goods.